mike-yuhang-wu/mike-yuhang-wu.github.io/essays/artificial-intelligence-in-education.md

 In conclusion, AI is a powerful tool for saving time and a convenient tutor for learning, especially in software engineering courses like ICS 314.
 I recommend AI as a support for learning for future students, but with one warning: if AI is used as a shortcut to avoid thinking, it stops being educational and becomes a danger.

 Note:
 ChatGPT was used to help illustrating the image above and editing this essay.
+AI prompts above was reformatted for better reading experience, but still nearly the same as the original text.